ryanw3bb/pathfindr/README.md

 Pathfinding using the A* search algorithm.

-Main code located in Assets/Scripts/Pathfindr should you want to use it in your project or extend it.

 Environment assets in the preview gif are from Mikael Gustafsson’s Stylized Nature Pack: http://u3d.as/gmF